Check out some of our frequently asked questions to get you ready for Pre-RendezBlue 2019!

 I have not turned in any of my forms yet.
 What should I do?

-Urban program participants should submit their forms online.
+Urban and Outdoor program participants should submit their forms via the on-line registration portal.
 This will be the same form you submitted to complete your registration.
-You can continue to submit your information via Eventbrite such that all questions are completed.
+You can continue to submit your information via CampDoc..

 What do I need to bring with me to Pre-RendezBlue?